csev/dj4e/assn/dj4e_ads1.md

 by the classes like `OwnerCreateView` in `owner.py`.
 If you see an "owner" drop down in your create screen the program is not implemented correctly and will fail the autograder.

+(5) Adapt the templates in `myarts/templates/myarts` as a starting point to create the needed templates in `ads/templates/ads`.

-(5) When you are implementing the update and delete views, make sure to follow the url patterns for the update and delete operations.
+(6) When you are implementing the update and delete views, make sure to follow the url patterns for the update and delete operations.
 They should be of the form `/ad/14/update` and `/ad/14/delete`.
 Something like the following should work in your `urls.py`: